kabust/NoFluffJobs-Data-Analysis/README.md

 # NoFluffJobs Technologies Data Analysis

 ## Introduction
-Project consists of two parts: [Scraping](#scraping-process) and [Data Analysis](#data-analysis).
+The project consists of two parts: [Scraping](#scraping-process) and [Data Analysis](#data-analysis).
-I've analyzed Polish region of NoFluffJobs and all information is related to vacancies in Poland.
+I've analyzed the Polish region of NoFluffJobs and all information is related to vacancies in Poland.
-If you want to try it yourself and get the most up-to-date analysis, go to the [instructions](#how-to-run-locally).
+If you want to try it and get the most up-to-date analysis, go to the [instructions](#how-to-run-locally).

 ## Used technologies
 * Scrapy Framework